Excessive Page Faults Generated By Windows Applications May Impact the Performance of Virtual Machines

 4. Under Select instances from list, choose the processes of interest from the list box.

-If you have an application that generates a large number of page faults, and if your application vendor is interested in working with VMware, please open a support ticket with VMware.
+If you have an application that generates a large number of page faults, a support request can be opened with Broadcom in addition to the OS and software vendor for assistance.
 Provide complete information about the application and the steps to reproduce the problem.
-For discussions related to this topic, see the VMware Community Discussion Forums.